 Coordinating volunteers is a big task so prompt cooperation from BMRC parents is required.

 Please review the volunteer spreadsheet to see what races and positions are available, and what you’ve signed up for.

-- Parents should volunteer for 1 position.
+- Parents should volunteer for 3 positions.

-- Orange-colored positions requires a certification.
+- Orange-colored positions require certification.

 - DO NOT delete your name without also alerting Sueann Maynard to ensure we do not have a lapse in coverage.

 All race workers, unless members of USSA, must fill out the USSA Volunteer Competition Worker Registration form.
 Please print in advance if possible.

 All volunteers must complete a COVID Health Waiver located on the home page prior to volunteering

 Note: Please refer to the email from the Volunteer Coordinator for specific position details this year due to COVID-19 changes.

 Food – AM pick up/set up/cleanup: Pick up the bagels/muffins/fruit/water from Wegmans Canandaigua Store at 7 am at the customer service desk.
 Set up food in the yurt, and stand by to ensure volunteers and officials are fed.
 Clean up any remaining food that can be collected and made available for lunch.